Tuesday, December 30, 2008

 Thursday, October 16, 2008

-With Halloween fast approaching, I thought it'd be fun to share some holiday photos and postcards over the next couple of weeks.
+With Halloween fast approaching, I'm sharing some holiday photos and postcards over the next couple of weeks.

 Halloween costumes for adults and children became popular in the early 1900s in North America.